 Here are some variations of air fryer roasted potatoes that you can try:

-- Herbed Roasted Potatoes: Add a handful of fresh herbs, such as rosemary, thyme, or parsley, to the potatoes before cooking for a flavourful twist.
+- Add a handful of fresh herbs, such as rosemary, thyme, or oregano, to the potatoes before cooking for a flavourful twist. garnish with fresh parsley for added colour.

-- Spicy Roasted Potatoes: Add a pinch of chilil powder or cayenne pepper to the potatoes before cooking for a spicy kick.
+- Add a pinch of chilli powder or cayenne pepper to the potatoes for a spicy kick.

-- Lemon Roasted Potatoes: Add a squeeze of fresh lemon juice and a pinch of lemon zest to the potatoes before cooking for a tangy, zesty flavour.
+- Add a squeeze of fresh lemon juice and a pinch of lemon zest to the potatoes after cooking for a tangy, zesty flavour.

-- Paprika Roasted Potatoes: Add a pinch of smoked paprika to the potatoes before cooking for a smoky, earthy flavour.
+- Add a pinch of smoked paprika to the potatoes before cooking for a smoky, earthy flavour.

-- Parmesan Roasted Potatoes: Sprinkle grated parmesan cheese over the potatoes before cooking for a nutty, salty flavor.
+- Sprinkle grated parmesan cheese over the potatoes before cooking for cheesy roast potatoes.

 Other seasonings you could try include Italian herbs, Cajun spice, fajita seasoning, oregano, and onion powder, or you could just stick with good old salt and pepper.

 Why not try air fryer sweet potatoes instead?
-You can cut out the soaking stage if using sweet potatoes as they contain less starch!
+You can cut out the soaking stage if you're using sweet potatoes as they contain less starch.

 Or, make air fryer potato wedges!
-Follow the instructions on the recipe card, simply cut the potatoes into wedges instead.
-You could also try using halved small baby potatoes too!
+Follow the instructions in the recipe card, simply cut the potatoes into wedges instead.
+You could also try using halved baby potatoes too!

 The air fryer roast potatoes are best served straight out of the air fryer when they are at their crispiest, crunchiest best!